subhoney/tdi_intro_to_tech/eLearning Manual.md

 To keep track of things during the planning process, it is helpful for the diver to organize his calculations in a standardized format with all critical information entered around a graphic depiction of his dives.
 The preceding examples for the US Navy dive tables defined a series of two dives: first dive to 100 feet / 30 metres for 20 minutes actual bottom time; 2:00 surface interval; second dive to 70 feet / 21 metres for 15 minutes actual bottom time.
 Using the same tables, it was determined that the ending pressure group after the first dive was G; after the surface interval the new pressure group was E; the diver then had 25 minutes of residual nitrogen time at the beginning of the second dive, resulting in 40 minutes total bottom time for that second dive; and after the second dive, the ending pressure group was I. This information effectively is summarized in the following dive planning worksheets.

 ![Dive Planning Worksheet](/img/ITT_7_7_1.jpg)

+# Chapter 8: Dive Planning with a Personal Dive Computer

+## Topics Covered in this Chapter

+- Basic Dive Planning with a Personal Dive Computer

+## Chapter 8 Content